Vardaman, Mississippi: Education

 Vardaman is served by the Calhoun County School District.
 Children in the Vardaman area attend either Vardaman Elementary School (Grades K-6) or Vardaman High School (Grades 7–12).
 Vardaman High School's sports teams are known as the Rams.

 The Vardaman Rams football program has won 14 division titles in school history and has advanced to the North Half State Finals six times.
 The Rams also have appeared in the playoffs 29 times, which is tied for the 5th most all-time in the state and 2nd most in the 1A classification.

 Odie Armstrong, a running back that broke numerous records in the arena football league, played football at Vardaman.
 In his high school career, Armstrong rushed for 5,838 yards and 104 touchdowns, including 39 scores in a record-breaking senior season.

 The Vardaman Lady Rams basketball team has won two state championships, one in 1959 and another in 1969.
 The Lady Rams also appeared in the state championship tournament in 2016.
 The Rams are now coached by Connor Hudspeth or Tupelo, MS.

+The Vardaman Lady Rams fastpitch softball team won the program's first championship in the 1A state championship in 2019.
+The Lady Rams returned to the state championship in 2022, finishing as the 1A state runner-up.

+The Vardaman Lady Rams girls' powerlifting team captured their first state championship in program history in 2026.